Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Brian Gavin Diamonds: One of the best diamond cutters in the world.
 Provides custom settings and excellent service.

 There are several styles of engagement ring settings, but the most common are solitaire, pave, and halo settings.
-The styles range from simple designs like this six-prong solitaire ring to more intricate settings like this vintage twist cathedral ring.
+The styles range from simple designs like this six-prong solitaire ring from Blue Nile to more intricate settings like this vintage twist cathedral ring also from Blue Nile.

 When designing an engagement ring, it’s best to match your partner’s style and desires.
 Follow our guide to finding an engagement ring your partner will adore for many years to come.